kickstartDS/ds-starter/README.md

 ## Features

 This starter is already quite rich in features that are enabled out-of-the-box for you.
-To give you some orientation, while also describing the intention behind features, and ensuring you can actually make the most out of your **Design System**
+To give you some orientation, while also describing the intention behind features, and ensuring you can actually make the most out of your **Design System**.

 ### **Design Token** integration

 One important part of a **Design System** is having a well structured and semantic token system in place.
 Learn about customizing your **Design Token** set in [our dedicated section above](#design-token-integration), helping you to adapt your own branding / CI / CD.

 **Design Token** can be initialized by changing the values in `src/token/branding-token.json` and calling `yarn init-tokens`, and compiled to **CSS Custom Properties** by running `yarn build-tokens`.
-While `yarn init-tokens` generates your **Design Token** set in `src/token/dictionary`, `yarn build-tokens` reads them from there, and outputs the resulting formats (which **CSS Custom Properties** is just one of) according to your **Style Dictionary** config.
+While `yarn init-tokens` generates your **Design Token** set in `src/token/dictionary`, `yarn build-tokens` reads it from there, and outputs the resulting formats (which **CSS Custom Properties** is just one of) according to your **Style Dictionary** config.

 We already include a minimal **Style Dictionary** configuration as part of our [**CLI**](https://www.kickstartds.com/docs/intro/cli), but you can overwrite this configuration by adding a `sd.config.cjs` to your repository root.
 Explore that file for details on the formats configured in this starter (the path the format output is written to can be influenced by setting `buildPath`):